pocoapoco/pocoapoco.github.io/me.md

 ## What else?

-I live in New York and am enjoying it, because it's one of the most walkable city in the world, food is fantastic, and I like that it's (quote from a bus billboard) "a city where everyone has a PhD in not giving a shit".
+I'm living in New York.
+It's one of the most walkable cities I've been to, the food is fantastic, and I like that it's (quote from a bus billboard) "a city where everyone has a PhD in not giving a shit".
 I was born and raised in [Xi'an][2], one of China's most beautiful and ancient cities.

 [2]: /assets/static/xian.png